20 Easy Makeup Tricks for Women Over 50

 A little highlighter on your cheekbones may made you look glowing a decade or two earlier, but as your skin begins to age, it can draw unwanted attention to areas that are starting to wrinkle or sag.
 “With cheeks, be cautious of highlighting.
 Anything with shimmer will emphasize the area it’s placed on,” says Green.

 Get a dewy look with facial oil.

 That said, there’s no reason you can’t enjoy a dewy makeup look.
 The easiest way to achieve it?
 A little oil.
 “Pressing a face oil onto the cheekbones will give a glow and help hydrate, which can help with the signs of aging, says Green.

 Makeup for older women means preparing your skin as best as possible, and that includes your lips.
 That staple product you never went anywhere without in middle school can save you when you’re trying to make your face look fabulous after 50, too.
 “Use a lip balm or plumper to keep your lips looking fuller and more youthful,” suggests Green.

 Upgrade your skincare routine.

-While you can shell out thousands on makeup, if you aren’t taking care of your skin, you’re not addressing the root of the problem.
+While you can shell out thousands on makeup, if you aren’t taking care of your skin, you’re not addressing the root of the problem—and that right there is one of the easiest tricks for makeup for older women.
 “Good makeup starts with good skincare,” says Jones.
 A daily routine of cleanser, moisturizer, sun protection, and nighttime serum will keep skin smooth and hydrated.”